Segmentation

 Post-processing

-Currently, support these post-processing operations:
+Currently, we support these post-processing operations:

-- Rolling average of various window sizes
+- Rolling average with various window sizes

 - Cumulative sum